 Select your language

-Sicilian Caponata: Our Easy Traditional Recipe
+Sicilian Caponata: Our Easy Authentic Recipe

 Traditional Sicilian caponata with Mediterranean vegetables

-“The caponata simmered gently as the afternoon warmth streamed through the window.
-The eggplants softened, the aromas mingled… and you knew the meal would be long, joyful, and shared.”
+« The caponata simmered slowly as the afternoon heat drifted through the window.
+The eggplants softened.
+The aromas blended… And we knew the meal would be long, joyful, shared.

 — Casa Bandera, from our Famiglia to yours

-Sicilian Caponata: the perfect balance of sweetness and character
+Sicilian caponata: the perfect balance of sweetness and character

 Origins and tradition of caponata in Sicily